 These two biographies give us the outline of Caesar's life, a mere skeleton.
 It should be given flesh with other information, for which Caesar's own writings are very important.

 The correspondence of Cicero cannot be dismissed.
 To a large extent, his Letters to Atticus are private correspondence and they give us first-rate information about the political life in Rome in Caesar's days.
 As these letters were rediscovered during the reign of Caesar's descendant Nero (who was emperor 54-68 CE), several unbecoming letters about Caesar were not published.
 The same selection was made in the collections of Cicero's Letters to Friends and Letters to Brutus.
-Cicero's speeches are very informative, especially On the provinces for the consuls, For Marcellus, For Ligarius and the Philippic speeches against Marc Antony.
-A very amusing sketch of public morals in the last years of the republic is Cicero's speech For Marcus Caelius Rufus.
+Cicero's speeches are very informative, especially On the provinces for the consuls, For Marcellus, For Ligarius and the Philippic speeches against Mark Antony.

 On Caesar's behavior in 63, our most important source is The Catiline Conspiracy by Caesar's partisan Sallust, or -to use his full name- Gaius Sallustius Crispus (86-34 BCE).
 Perhaps he is also the author of a Letter to Caesar, in which the author suggests some reforms.